Anti-MAG (Myelin Associated Glycoprotein) Neuropathy

 Pinpointing diagnosis with precision testing

-Myelin associated glycoprotein (MAG) antibody presence is often linked to a distal demyelinating neuropathy with poor treatment response.
-In some cases, however, reaching correct diagnosis through clinical and electrophysiological evaluation alone can be difficult due to overlapping features, or when patient evaluation occurs later in the disease course.
+The presence of MAG antibodies is often linked to a rare demyelinating neuropathy with poor treatment response known as distal acquired demyelinating sensory (DADS) neuropathy.
+In some cases, reaching correct diagnosis through clinical and electrophysiological evaluation alone can be difficult due to overlapping features, or when patient evaluation occurs later in the disease course.
 Incorporating MAG antibody testing into the diagnostic workup can help identify the correct diagnosis and exclude patients with treatable immune-mediated neuropathies.

-Utilizing a semi-quantitative ELISA platform and human MAG antigen with improved specificity, the assay equips physicians with more accurate information about the presence of MAG antibodies.
+- Utilizes a semi-quantitative ELISA platform and human MAG antigen with improved specificity to equip physicians with more accurate information

 - Inconclusive electrodiagnostic studies

-- IgM Monoclonal protein (M-Protein) and neuropathy presence
+- Presence of an IgM monoclonal protein (M-Protein) and neuropathy

 A Test in Focus